What are QTL/GWAS?

 What is QTLdb?
 Are there any publications about it?

-advantage of world-wide web (WWW) and is programmed with perl/CGI.
+database takes advantage of world-wide web (WWW) and is programmed with perl/CGI.

 The active QTLdb development is a project carried out at the Iowa State

-University (see this note for its development
+University (see this note for an overview of

-13th North American Colloquium on Animal Cytogenetics & Gene Mapping
+at the 13th North American Colloquium on Animal Cytogenetics & Gene Mapping

 Midwestern ADSA/ASAS Annual Meeting

-annual Plant and Animal Genome (PAG) conferences in
+annual Plant and Animal Genome (PAG) conferences (in

-International Society for Animal Genetics (ISAG) in
+International Society for Animal Genetics (ISAG) (in

 A number of papers by Hu et al. published on Mammalian Genome